 In 2019, Schwartz traveled to Europe to complete research on his larger project delving into the philosophy and ethics of rewilding, an environmental practice that aims to restore ecosystems damaged through human development.
 In addition to his field work, he studied rewilding while on sabbatical in New Mexico in 2017.
 Schwartz is also a member of the Rewilding Institute’s Rewilding Leadership Council.

 The book, described as “an inspiring, informative, and user-friendly manual for how to protect and restore wild places and their residents,” is available for purchase on Amazon.
 All proceeds to go support the work of the Rewilding Institute, which focuses on the integration of traditional wildlife and wildlands conservation to advance landscape-scale conservation.

-Tags: David Schwartz, faculty, Faculty Scholarship, philosophy, rewilding
+Tags: comparative philosophy, David Schwartz, faculty, Faculty Scholarship, philosophy, rewilding